cvjena/alpha_pooling/README.md

 |Special case: bilinear [19] |84.1%| 84.1% |-|
 |Learned strategy (Ours)| 85.3% |85.5% |86.0%|

+Note: running the training longer the the predefined number of itertions leads to a higher accuracy and is necessary to reproduce the paper results.

 ## Citation
 Please cite the corresponding ICCV 2017 publication if our models helped your research: